DPDP Act 2023 Compliance Deadlines & Enforcement Dates (India)

 For a full breakdown of the Act’s provisions, see What is the DPDP Act?.

-1. Data Protection Board constitution.
-The DPBI will be formally established as the adjudicatory and enforcement body.
+- Data Protection Board constitution.
+The Data Protection Board of India is established as the adjudicatory and enforcement authority.

 The Consent Manager registration window is expected to close in November 2026.
 Organisations intending to operate as registered Consent Managers under the DPDP Act must complete their application with the Data Protection Board before this date.